TrashboxBobylev/Enigmatica2Expert-Extended/README.md

   Crash logs are located in the folder `crash-reports/`.
 If there are no files, check the file `logs/latest.log`.
 If there is still no information about the crash, enable debug logging and the generation of the file `debug.log` in your launcher.

-- **The game crashes on load, and the logs show something about `Unexpected error` and `IllegalStateException: Already building!`**

-  In any strange situation, remove `VintageFix` first.

 - **What Java arguments should I use?**

   I recommend using *no arguments at all*.